SAEM

 \[ p(\eta_i | y_i, \theta, \Omega, \sigma) \]

-Proposal: \( \eta_{\text{prop}} = \eta_{\text{current}} + \delta_i \cdot L \cdot z \), where \( z \sim N(0, I) \) and \( L = \text{chol}(\Omega) \).
+Proposal: symmetric random walk in deviation space, \( \eta_{\text{prop}} = \eta_{\text{current}} + \delta_i \cdot L \cdot z \), with \( z \sim N(0, I) \) and \( L = \text{chol}(\Omega) \).
+The schedule is identical across both phases — only the SA step size \( \gamma_k \) changes between exploration and convergence.

 Acceptance: Accept with probability \( \min(1, \exp(\text{NLL}{\text{current}} - \text{NLL}{\text{prop}})) \).